hleveillegauvin/CodingClub/README.md

     census -k nova001.krn

 We can also calculate it automatically using bash variables.
-We'll assigne the number of tonic pitches to the variable `$tonic`, the total number of notes to the variable `$total`, and then we'll calculate the proportion using the `bc` command:
+We'll assign the number of tonic pitches to the variable `$tonic`, the total number of notes to the variable `$total`, and then we'll calculate the proportion using the `bc` command:

 ```
 tonic=$(kern -x nova001.krn | solfg | grep -v '^[!*]' | grep -c do)